What measurement means for the total cost of care

 Looking for information about the cost of procedures, tests or services?
 Learn more about the average cost of procedures.

 How we calculate the measure

 We measure the total costs associated with treating commercially-insured patients.
-The information is based on 2014 claims data from the four health plans in Minnesota with the largest commercially insured populations: Blue Cross and Blue Shield of Minnesota, HealthPartners, Medica and PreferredOne.
+The information is based on claims data from dates of service between January 1 and December 31, 2020 from the four health plans in Minnesota with the largest commercially insured populations: Blue Cross and Blue Shield of Minnesota, HealthPartners, Medica and PreferredOne.